 - Practice tenacity yourself on a daily basis.
 Get better at it by resisting distractions and refraining from giving up as much.
 Start small and keep expanding.
 When things get hard, push through and set a goal to do them anyway.
 Those around you will start to notice your example.

 - Influence others.
-Practice tenacity and perseverance and expect the same in return.
-Require it when you work with others, teach them or have them work for you.
-Don’t be afraid to speak out when you see someone giving up too soon or getting distracted easily.
-As others start to notice the many benefits that come from tenacity and perseverance, they will start to practice it more and ideally pass it on as well.
+Practice tenacity and perseverance.
+Encourage it when you work with others, teach them, or have them work for you.
+As others start to notice the many benefits that come from tenacity and perseverance, they will start to practice it more and, ideally, pass it on as well.

 Tenacity and perseverance are essential virtues that are worth bringing back.
 Do your part!
 You can start by being an example and promote positive change in the culture of your family, your business, your workplace and your own community.